aces/Loris-MRI/docs/02-Install.md

 0, and Max value as 2147483647 (maximum `int`).

-Alternatively, LORIS provides a PHP script in its `tools/` directory `populate_visit_windows.php` that can be used.
+Alternatively, LORIS provides a PHP script called `populate_visit_windows.php` in its `tools/` directory that can be used.

 4. **`mri_scan_type`** and **`mri_protocol`** tables

-Ensure your `mri_scan_type` and `mri_protocol` tables contains an entry for each type of scan in the study protocol.
+Ensure your `mri_scan_type` and `mri_protocol` tables contain an entry for each type of scan in the study protocol.
-The `mri_protocol` table is used to identify incoming scans based on their SeriesDescription **OR** scan parameter values (TE, TR, slice thickness, etc).
+The `mri_protocol` table is used to identify incoming scans based on their series description **OR** scan parameter values (TE, TR, slice thickness, etc).
-By default, this table is populated with entries for t1, t2, fMRI and DTI, and the columns defining expected scan parameters (e.g. `TE_Range`) are defined very broadly.
+By default, this table is populated with entries for t1, t2, fMRI and DTI, and the columns defining expected scan parameters (*e.g.* `TE_Range`) are defined very broadly.
-The `Scan_type` column values are defined in the `mri_scan_type` table (e.g. 44=t1); do not include hyphens, spaces or periods in your `mri_scan_type.Scan_type` column values.
+The `Scan_type` column values are defined in the `mri_scan_type` table (*e.g.* 44=t1).
+Do not include hyphens, spaces or periods in your `mri_scan_type.Scan_type` column values.

 5. **`Config`** table

-The `Config` table can also be accessed and customized from the LORIS front-end via the `Configuration` module, accessible under the Admin menu.
+The `Config` table can also be accessed and customized from the LORIS front-end via the `Configuration` module, accessible under the `Admin` menu.
 Here are the configuration settings that impact directly or indirectly the pipeline:

-Under the section `Study`:
+Under the `Study` section:
  * `ImagingUploader Auto Launch`: Used by the Imaging Uploader to automatically launch the insertion scripts on the uploaded scan

-Under the section `Paths`
+Under the `Paths` section:
  * `Imaging Data`: Where the imaging data is stored; typically `/data/$PROJECT/data/`
  * `LORIS-MRI Code`: Where the MRI code base is installed; typically `/data/$PROJECT/bin/mri/`
  * `MRI-Upload Directory`: Where the uploaded scans get stored; typically `/data/incoming/`
  * `MINC Files`: Where the MINC images are stored; typically `/data/$PROJECT/data/`
  * `Images`: Where the images displayed in Imaging Browser are stored; typically `/data/$PROJECT/data/`

- Under the section `Imaging Modules`
+ Under the `Imaging Modules` section:
   * `Patient ID regex`: Used by the DICOM Archive module to show/hide the PatientID info
   * `Patient name regex`: Used by the DICOM Archive module to show/hide the Patient Name info
   * `Lego phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
   * `Living phantom regex`: Used by the DICOM Archive module to show/hide the Patient Name info for phantoms
-  * `Imaging Browser Tabulated Scan Types`: Used by Imaging Browser main page which lists the different imaging sessions across candidates.
+  * `Imaging Browser Tabulated Scan Types`: Used by Imaging Browser's main page which lists the different imaging sessions across candidates.
 This setting will determine which modalities will have their QC status displayed in that listing page

- Under the section `Imaging Pipeline`
+ Under the `Imaging Pipeline` section:
- * `Loris-MRI Data Directory`: Directory where imaging data is stored; typically `/data/$PROJECT/data/`
+ * `LORIS-MRI Data Directory`: Directory where imaging data is stored; typically `/data/$PROJECT/data/`
  * `Study Name`: Prefix to be used in all filenames inserted into the `files` table and visible in the front-end via the Imaging Browser module
  * `User to notify when executing the pipeline`: User email address to be used when notification is to be sent by the pipeline
  * `Full path to get_dicom_info.pl script`: Typically `/data/$PROJECT/bin/mri/dicom-arhive/get_dicom_info.pl`
  * `Horizontal pictures creation`: Used to pass or not pass the argument `-horizontal` to `mincpik` when generating pictures to be displayed in Imaging Browser.
  * `NIfTI file creation`: Used to enable or disable automated NIfTI file creation
  * `dcm2mnc binary to use when converting`: Allows the user to specify the binary file to be used when converting DICOM files to MINC.
-The default setting is to use the binary provided by the MINC tools, namely `dcm2mnc
+The default setting is to use the binary provided by the MINC tools, namely `dcm2mnc`
  * `Path to Tarchives`: Directory where the original DICOMs are archived; typically `/data/$PROJECT/data/tarchive/`
  * `Upload creation of candidates`: Enable or disable candidate creation into LORIS when running the insertion pipeline
  * `Project batch management used`: Enable or disable batch management
- * `If site is used`: Obsolete **To be confirmed**.
+ * `If site is used`: Obsolete **To be removed in the next release**.
 This  option used to allow the scans' incoming and archival paths to be configured based on the scanning sites
  * `Number of volumes in native DTI acquisitions`: Used by the DTIPrep pipeline
  * `Scan type of native T1 acquisition`: Name as specified in the `mri_scan_type` table.
 Used by the DTIPrep pipeline
- * `Max number of DTI rejected directions for passing QC`: Number of directions that can be rejected and still pass QC.
+ * `Max number of DTI rejected directions for passing QC`: Maximum number of directions that can be removed from a DTI scan to pass QC.
 Used by the DTIPrep pipeline
  * `NIAK Path`: Path to NIAK if MINC diffusion is to be run.
 Used by the DTIPrep pipeline
  * `Secondary QCed dataset`: Path where a secondary QC'ed dataset is to be stored.
 Used by the DTIPrep pipeline